-What are the Mistlands in Valheim?
+When will the Mistlands be added to Valheim?
 The Mistlands is one of the most mysterious biomes in Valheim.
-Towering, foreboding, and seemingly empty, these forests are soon to become some of most dangerous areas in the game.
+Towering, foreboding, and seemingly empty, these forests are soon to become some of most dangerous areas in the game — but are currently quite an empty place.
+As of the game's release onto Game Pass in September 2022, the Mistlands biome has still yet to be fully implemented, but it remains the reported focus of the next major update.
 Here's everything you need to know about how to find the Mistlands and what enemies and bosses we can expect there in future updates.

 On this page:

 Iron Gate, the developers of Valheim, have confirmed that following the release of the Hearth & Home update in September 2021, Voyage to the Mistlands is their next content priority.
 That means that the Mistlands biome is expected to be fully implemented in the next major update, though an exact release date has not yet been confirmed.